-At any time during their graduate career, a student may request an exemption to any of the policies discussed above.
-To do so, students must fill out a Petition for Exemption to Graduate Policy/Regulations form, which must be signed by the Graduate Coordinator, the Department of Biology Chair, and the Graduate Dean.
-Final decision will be that of the Dean.
+At any time during their graduate career, students may request an exception to any policy discussed above.
+To do so, a Petition for Exception to Graduate Policy/Regulations for Graduate Students form must be filled out and then signed by the Graduate Coordinator, Chair of the Department of Biology, and Dean of the Graduate School.
+The Dean makes final decisions.